Please note: In the following section, the terms “Security Issuer,” “Program Member” and “Account Representative” may be used interchangeably.

-For more detail, see the definition of Specified Co-operative Corporation in Income Tax Regulation section 4901(2), and Income Tax Act section 136(2).
+For more details, see the definition of Specified Co-operative Corporation in Income Tax Regulation section 4901(2), and Income Tax Act section 136(2).
 To determine whether your shares are RRSP/TFSA-eligible under the Specified Co-operative provisions, your co-operative must have an independent accountant (CA, CMA, or CGA) confirm their eligibility.
-The accountant must also confirm that each Annuitant, together with related parties, owns less than 10% of the issued shares of any class of the co-operative.
-To provide said confirmation, the accountant must complete CWCF’s Worker Co-operative and Specified Co-operative Corporation Shares Declaration form each time an investment is made through a registered plan.
+The accountant must also confirm that each Account Holder, together with related parties, owns less than 10% of the issued shares of any class of the co-operative.

 Q: What other types of investments are eligible to be held in Registered Plans administered by CWCF?

-A: If a co-operative does not meet the definition of Specified Co-operative Corporation (see previous question), it may be possible to qualify for RRSP/TFSA eligibility under another section of the Income Tax Act as a Non-Specified Co-operative.
-In that case, a letter of opinion by an independent lawyer or accountant as deemed acceptable by our Trustee, Concentra, is required.
-To date, the only co-operatives which have been eligible to use the CWCF program as Non-Specified Co-operatives are some of the renewable energy co-ops in Ontario.
+A: If a co-operative does not meet the definition of Specified Co-operative Corporation (see previous question), it may be possible for its securities to qualify for RRSP/TFSA eligibility under another section of the Income Tax Act.
+In that case, a letter of opinion by an independent lawyer or accountant must be deemed acceptable by Common Good Capital’s bare trustee.
+To date, the only co-operatives which have been eligible to use CWCF’s Registered Plans Program as Non-Specified Co-operatives are some of the renewable energy co-ops in Ontario.

 CWCF is also authorized to hold securities for Community Economic Development Corporations (CEDCs – New Brunswick).
 Unfortunately, NB does not have the same type of blanket legislation as NS and PEI, so CEDCs must provide an Opinion Letter from an independent lawyer or accountant confirming that the securities are Qualified Investments for the purpose of being held in a Registered Plan, and outlining which specific sections of the Income Tax Act and Regulations this determination has been based upon.

-Community Bonds for non-profit organizations (NPOs) may also be held in Registered Plans by CWCF, with the same requirement that a letter of opinion from an independent lawyer or accountant must be provided and deemed acceptable by CWCF’s Trustee.
+Community Bonds for Non-Profit Organizations (NPOs) may also be held in Common Good Capital’s Registered Plans, with the same requirement that a letter of opinion from an independent lawyer or accountant must be provided and deemed acceptable by our bare trustee.